 The studio rendition, however, dials up the ferocity, both vocally and instrumentally, and transforms this into a rousing, defiant anthem that brushes off any hint of concern or anxiety about growing older.

 Often, country artists’ celebrations of a life lived out in the sticks and away from the hustle and bustle of the city comes in the form of fierce, middle-finger battle-cries.
 On ‘Middle of Somewhere’, Luke Combs adopts a refreshingly tender approach, as he pleads with the listener to appreciate just how much those one-stoplight towns mean to the people that live in them.

 'Honky Tonk Highway' finds Combs “living that neon dream” as he hits the road and stops only for the party.

-Combs covers all his bases - even giving a shout out to his woman back home - before finishing it off with a killer guitar solo.
+Combs covers all his bases - even giving a shout-out to his lady back home - before finishing it off with a killer guitar solo.